Parks In Nonwhite Areas Are Half The Size Of Ones In Majority-White Areas, Study Says

 José González is the founder of Latino Outdoors, a community and organization for connecting Latinos with the outdoors and pushing for their representation.

-He says many studies have shown that communities of color care deeply about parks, are willing to invest in them, and support policy measures accordingly.
+He says many studies have shown that communities of color care deeply about parks, are willing to invest in them and support policy measures accordingly.
 But the public investment by those in power simply hasn't matched that level of interest, he says.

 "It's never been a question about caring," he says.
-"That leads us to this question of the power structure, to say well, then how are we investing?
-Why is that gap between high care and concern, and the reality of investment?"
+"That leads us to this question of the power structure, to say, 'Well, then how are we investing?
+Why is that gap between high care and concern, and the reality of investment? ' "

 During the public health crisis of COVID-19, González points to all of the things that parks provide: Space for social distancing.
 Sunlight to kill off potential surface contamination.
 And an outdoor environment that's safer than indoors, in terms of virus transmission.